OVALInterpreter/ovaldi/docs/README.txt

            are to be saved.
 If none is specified, the OVAL Interpreter will default to "results.html" in the OVAL Interpreter directory.

+	 -b -- If set run Schematron validation on the output OVAL System Characteristics and OVAL Results documents.

+	 -j -- Specifies the pathname of the oval-system-characteristics-schematron.xsl to be used for Schematron validation.
+If none is specified then the OVAL Interpreter will default to "oval-system-characteristics-schematron.xsl" in the OVAL Interpreter installation directory.

+	 -k -- Specifies the pathname of the oval-results-schematron.xsl to be used for Schematron validation.
+If none is specified then the OVAL Interpreter will default to "oval-results-schematron.xsl" in the OVAL Interpreter installation directory.

      -l -- Logging level.
 Log messages at the specified level.
            (DEBUG = 1, INFO = 2, MESSAGE = 3, FATAL = 4).
 DEFAULT=2